Map view (configuration)

 To add an Earth map view to a grid page

-1. In CMS, go to Contents.
+1. In the backoffice, go to Content.

 2. Select the content node, and then select a grid page into which you want to add a map view.